Financial Freedom

 The car is packed, the tank is filled with gas, the course is set, the snacks and beverages are taking over the middle console in abundance, and you’re well-rested and ready to embark on this journey.

-Cruising on the highway before dawn, the road is clear of traffic and peaceful, even easy.
-Your favorite playlist is on, the sky is turning all sorts of beautiful colors as the sun gets ready to rise.
-You feel grateful, amazing, even high!
+Cruising on the highway before dawn, the road is clear, peaceful, and even easy.
+Your favorite playlist is on.
+The sky is turning all sorts of beautiful colors as the sun gets ready to rise.
+It mirrors the feeling of achieving those first financial wins; you feel like you're finally moving in the right direction.
+You feel grateful, amazing, and even high.

 Then, out of nowhere, BOOM!
-The car reverberates the sound as it becomes hard to control.
-You cautiously make your way to the shoulder of the road pulling off and stopping the car.
+The car reverberates with the sound as it becomes hard to control.
+You cautiously make your way to the shoulder of the road, pull off, and stop the car.
 The tire blew out.

 How do you respond?
 What are you thinking now?

 Do you get mad and start cursing that your trip is doomed?
-Will you begin panicking as this is out of your control?
-Will you think, ‘It could have been worse’ and count your blessings?
+Will you start panicking, since this is out of your control?
+Will you think, “It could have been worse,” and count your blessings?

 How you respond determines how the journey continues.

-You could quit and go back home because you didn’t anticipate spending money on roadside service and a new tire.
+You could quit and return home because you didn’t anticipate spending money on roadside service and a new tire.
 You could helplessly wait on the side of the road in self-pity until someone stops to help.

-You could change the tire to a spare and go as far as it takes you, ignoring the fact that a spare won’t get you there.
-You could pause, then adjust the plan, letting nothing get in your way from your destination.
+You could change the tire to a spare and go as far as it takes you, ignoring that a spare won’t get you all the way.
+You could pause, then adjust the plan, letting nothing stand in the way of your destination.

-The popped tire in this example represents a deep-rooted thought of fear in our minds.
+The popped tire in this example represents a deeply rooted fear in our minds.
 It doesn’t want us to leave the comfort of the known.
 It will do anything to keep things as they are because of what has been predictable and survivable (to the protective ego).

-On our way to a new destination or a big change in life, we often encounter doubts, fears, and pains that attempt to stop us from moving forward.
+On our way to a new destination or a major life change, we often encounter doubts, fears, and pain that try to stop us from moving forward.

 When we run from them, they chase us until they catch us.
 When we pause and face our fears, we realize the power we gave them is what fed them and kept them alive.